 They will also prefer doing activities and playing games as compared to reading and listening to fairy tales.
 Even when listening to stories, they prefer those that are rich in detail and deal with facts and actual life events.

 During puberty, the ESTP will start developing the Auxiliary Function, Introverted Thinking.
-They will develop a capacity for objective thought and also their own internal decision making system.
+They will develop a capacity for objective thought and also their internal decision-making system.

 They will find interest in discovering life principles and truths.
 This may mean enjoy a debate or two on controversial issues.